 A. The Oral-Eze collection is complete when the indicator window turns blue.
-This typically occurs within 3-5 minutes.
-In our studies, 83% of donors provided an adequate sample in five minutes or less.
+This typically occurs within 5 minutes.
+In our studies, 83 percent of donors provided an adequate sample in 5 minutes or less.
 With that said, every donor is different.
-As with all oral fluid collection systems, collectors should coach their donors regarding how to provide an adequate sample volume.
+Collectors should coach their donors regarding how to provide an adequate sample volume.
 Before beginning the collection, instruct the donor to pool their saliva and then, once the Oral-Eze collector is in their mouth, to direct saliva towards the pad.
-Ask them to refrain from swallowing and talking, instead directing that saliva towards the device.
-Ensure that they keep the device in their mouth for the allotted time or until the indicator window turns blue.
+Ask the donor to refrain from swallowing and talking, instead directing that saliva towards the device.
+Ensure that the donor keeps the device in their mouth for the allotted time or until the indicator window turns blue.